 If strings are representing a domain name or URI that contains non-ASCII characters, the host parts SHOULD be encoded as it is used in the HTTP protocol layer (e.g. in a Host: header); under current standards it will be the one defined in [RFC5890].
 It SHOULD use lower-case ASCII characters.

-The canonical format for strings are quoted-string.
+The canonical format for strings are quoted-string (as it may contain equal signs, plus signs and slashes).

 3.1.3.
 Numbers

 The following syntax definitions gives a syntax for number-type values: